gustwindjs/gustwind/README.md

 * [Tailspin](https://github.com/survivejs/tailspin) was an experimental site generator built with partially the same technology.
 In this project, the ideas have been largely re-implemented and taken further.
 In some ways Tailspin went further, though, as it implemented component level introspection (types) and editors while allowing JSX syntax.
 * [Antwar](https://antwar.js.org/) was a React based static site generator.
 The experiences with Antwar over years have been put to good use in this project.

-## Development

-Use `deno task` to see available tasks and to run them.

-To test the cli locally, use `deno install --no-check -A -f --unstable -n gustwind ./gustwind-cli/mod.ts`.
-A symlink would likely work as well.

-### Publishing to deno.land

-Publishing to deno.land goes through the [publish](https://deno.land/x/publish) utility.

-### Publishing to npm

-1. `deno task build:gustwind-for-npm <VERSION>` where `VERSION` is `0.1.0` for example
-2. `cd gustwind/npm`
-3. `npm publish`.
-You may need to pass `--otp` here as well (preferred for security)